 Guinea pigs can eat dried herbs, but it’s crucial to purchase herb mixes explicitly made for guinea pigs.

 Dried herbs for people can contain added salt, preservatives, or even dangerous spices that can harm guinea pigs.

 Dried herb mixes for guinea pigs often contain pea flakes, organic dried dandelion, rose petals, marigold, and chamomile.

 These mixes contain no additives and are perfectly safe for guinea pigs.
 Rosewood Naturals is one brand that makes these herb mixes.
 You can also dry your own herbs that you grow or buy fresh.

-Like fresh herbs, dried herbs are high in calcium and should be offered sparingly in small quantities.
-When sprinkled into hay or mixed with pellets, they provide a fun foraging opportunity.
+Keep in mind that dried herbs are even higher in calcium than fresh herbs and should be offered sparingly in small quantities.
+However, when sprinkled into hay or mixed with pellets, they provide a fun foraging opportunity even in small amounts.